Related provisions for INSPRU 7.1.45

 Firms should not ignore risks simply because they relate to events that occur with an expected likelihood beyond the confidence level.
 However, the capital required in the face of these tail events may be reduced for the purpose of carrying out the ICA.
 For example, while an A-rated bond may be assumed not to default within the required confidence level, allowance should be made for the devaluation of that bond through a more likely downgrade or change in credit spreads or other

-The appropriate regulator requires firms to submit a capital assessment calibrated to a common confidence level, as set out in INSPRU 7.1.42 R, to enable the appropriate regulator to assess whether the minimum capital resources requirements in GENPRU 2.1 are appropriate.
-This then allows the appropriate regulator to give a consistent level of individual capital guidance across the industry.
+The FSA requires firms to submit a capital assessment calibrated to a common confidence level, as set out in INSPRU 7.1.42 R, to enable the FSA to assess whether the minimum capital resources requirements in GENPRU 2.1 are appropriate.
+This then allows the FSA to give a consistent level of individual capital guidance across the industry.

 In determining the strength of the ICA, a firm should consider all risks in aggregate making appropriate allowance for diversification such that the assessment meets the required confidence level overall.
 The firm should be able to describe and explain each of the main diversification benefits allowed for.